pdsink/pdsink/docs/README.md

 - Automatic PD profile selection, based on desired voltage and current.

-You may wish to modify DPM for:
+You may wish to modify the DPM for:
-- Advanced PD profile selection strategy
+- Advanced PD profile selection strategies
 - Alert listening
 - Controlling PD handshake status